alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 - ask your local veterinary practice if there’s an OV working there
 - contact the OV Team at the [Specialist Service Centre Worcester](/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centre-worcester) or email the OV team at <ovteam@alpha.gsi.gov.uk>

-Your ITAHC will be valid for 10 days after the inspection
+Your ITAHC will be valid for 10 days after the inspection.

 ###Moving animal by-products inside the EU
 You'll also need to fill in a corporate document - this is a signed list including: